 - A student's graduation date will be the date of the end of the College term in which the student has fulfilled all academic requirements.
 (The removal of an incomplete grade does not affect students' graduation date, since the grade change is effective at the end of the term in which the incomplete grade was assigned rather than the term in which the incomplete work was made up.)

-- Entering students who are designated as "non-exempt" (See the section on Academics-Special Academic Programs: Developmental Education Program) will be required to take a common placement test and complete any designated developmental education courses with a grade of "C" or better.
+- Entering students who are designated as "non-exempt" (see the Developmental Education Program section) will be required to take a common placement test and complete any designated developmental education courses with a grade of C or better.